sourcegraph/about/blogposts/google-i-o-talk-building-sourcegraph.md

 ### No web framework

-We don’t use a web framework because we found we didn’t need one in Go.
+We don’t use a web framework because we found we didn't need one in Go.
 Go’s [net/http](https://sourcegraph.com/github.com/golang/go/-/def/GoPackage/net/http/-/DefaultClient) and a few wrapper/helper functions suffice for us.
 Here are the techniques and glue code we use to make it all work in the absence of a framework.

 **Handler functions:** We define our handlers with an error return value, and we use a simple wrapper function to make them implement [http.Handler](https://sourcegraph.com/github.com/golang/go/-/def/GoPackage/net/http/-/Handler).
 This means we can centralize error handling instead of having to format error messages and pass them to the [http.Error](https://sourcegraph.com/github.com/golang/go/-/def/GoPackage/net/http/-/Error) func for each possible error.
 Our handler functions look like: